wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -

  gen_data['mainenchanted'] = [
     'This {1d10hexes}-hex cold region is enchanted.
 It is know for its {enchantedadjective} {arcticfeature}.
-Beware of the {arcticobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {arcticmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex desert is enchanted.
 It is know for its {enchantedadjective} {desertfeature}.
-Beware of the {desertobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {desertmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex forest is enchanted.
 It is know for its {enchantedadjective} {forestfeature} there.
-Beware of the {forestobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {forestmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex grassland is enchanted.
 It is know for its {enchantedadjective} {plainsfeature}.
-Beware of the {plainsobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {plainsmonster} {enchantedtaint} in this land.', 'This one-hex mountain is enchanted.
 It is know for its {enchantedadjective} {mountainfeature}.
-Beware of the {mountainobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {mountainmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex rocky land is enchanted.
 It is know for its {enchantedadjective} {rockyfeature}.
-Beware of the {rockyobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {rockymonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex swamp is enchanted.
 It is know for its {enchantedadjective} {swampfeature}.
-Beware of the {swampobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {swampmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex jungle is enchanted.
 It is know for its {enchantedadjective} {junglefeature}.
-Beware of the {jungleobstacle} that {enchantedchazard}.
+Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {junglemonster} {enchantedtaint} in this land.', ];

  gen_data['enchantedadjective'] = [
     'Wind',
   ];

  gen_data['enchantedchazard'] = [
-    'spout enchanted lightning',
+    'joyful',
   ];

+ gen_data['enchantedobstacle'] = [
+    'winds',
+  ];

   gen_data['enchantedtaint'] = [
-    'became lightning-infused minions of a wizard-hunting sect',
+    'can dance in the clouds',

   ];

   gen_data['enchantedmonster'] = [
-    'a Blue Abishai on a enchanted mission to {blueabishaiquest}', ];
+    'Airwalkers who {airwalkerwants}',
+ ];
 // - - - - - - - - - - D - I - V - I - N - E - - - - - - - - - - - - - - - - - - - - - - - - - -